niek-sidn/hsm_workshop/Slide11.md

 Note: if you compiled SoftHSM yourself, according to my recipe, you should have an Sqlite3 db in /var/lib/softhsm/tokens/.\
       try: sqlite3 /var/lib/softhsm/tokens/....../sqlite3.db and command .dump to see all (hint: .quit/.help).

-Please note: SoftHSM isolates its slots/tokens, a token created by a user is unavailable to other users.
+Please note: As I mentioned earlier, SoftHSM isolates its slots/tokens, a token created by a user is unavailable to other users.
 This means that if you are creating tokens for a different user (e.g. Bind, Knot, OpenDNSsec) you need to use sudo.
 You'll learn this later.

 -------------------